oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-setup-apex-application/04-setup-apex-application.md

 - A  Paid or LiveLabs Oracle Cloud account
 - You have completed:
     - Lab: Prepare Setup ( *Paid Tenants* only)
-    - Lab: WCC Environment Setup
+    - Lab: Setup WCC Marketplace Environment
     - Lab: Initialize Environment

 ## Task 1: Create New APEX Workspace for RFP Management Application